commenthol/configg/README.md

 If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
-You are also implicitly verifying that all code is your original work or correctly attributed with the source of its origin and licence.
+You are also implicitly verifying that all code is your original work or correctly attributed with the source of its origin and license.

 ## License